Anti-slavery and human trafficking statement

 - is providing company-wide awareness guidance to help its staff and contractors identify and report any slavery or human trafficking concerns.

-As part of SYMUK’s efforts to monitor and reduce the risk of slavery and human trafficking occurring within its supply chains, its purchase processes are being reviewed to assess the risk of slavery or human trafficking.
+As part of KGM UK’s efforts to monitor and reduce the risk of slavery and human trafficking occurring within its supply chains, its purchase processes are being reviewed to assess the risk of slavery or human trafficking.
 In instances, where risks are considered high, additional due diligence will be undertaken.
 These additional measures may include supplier questionnaires and audits.

 Risk and compliance